Updated-NoCheatPlus/Docs/Settings/Checks/[Fight]-Criticals.md

 | falldistance        | Jumping lower than this limit allows criticals violations. |

 **Tags**
-* `falldist_mismatch`: This tag indicates a mismatch between Minecraft's fall distance and our calculated fall distance (the fall distance is taken from te NoFall).
+* `falldist_mismatch`: This tag indicates a mismatch between Minecraft's fall distance and our calculated fall distance (the fall distance is taken from the NoFall check).
 * `lowjump`: The player tried to jump lower than normal in order to get more critical hits.
 * `silent_jump`: The player somehow accumulated some fall distance while still being on ground (often the case with packet-based critical cheats).